-Distributed social computing is social computing which is does not depend on a single server or operator; it can continue to operate even if some of the servers on which it is hosted are taken off the internet for any reason.
+Federated social computing is social computing wherein multiple servers interconnect as peers without a single central directory server; it can continue to function even if some of the servers on which it is hosted are taken off the internet for any reason.

-Synonyms for "distributed" in this context include "decentralized", "peer-to-peer", and "federated".
+Other near-synonyms for "federated" include "decentralized" and "peer-to-peer".
 "Social computing" may also be referred to as "social networking", and a social computing application may be called a "social network", although those terms have slightly different meanings; see social computing.

 The primary goals of distributed social computing are:

 - to prevent concentrations of arbitrary power, which is prone to abuse (see issuepedia:Google+/policy/naming)

 - to ensure that the social network can survive various events:

 - domain name seizure

 Given that each node in a distributed network helps satisfy these goals, we will want to maximize the number of different implementations of the network.
 Any design for distributed social computing software should therefore be platform-agnostic.

 - Diaspora (site): this software appears to be somewhat more difficult to install, so I have not yet installed it.
 One criticism is that it was written by inexperienced student programmers who have not built in adequate security; another is that it seems to have burned through its startup funding (obtained through startup.com) and lost momentum, so it may be on its way out -- although interest in distributed social networking has revived considerably in the wake of the Google+ "Real Names" fiasco. --Woozle 21:31, 18 August 2011 (EDT)

 - Friendica appears to be fairly far along, and successfully connects to Facebook, Diaspora, and supposedly Twitter.